Your VAR Model is Secretly an Efficient and Explainable Generative Classifier: Comparative Analysis

 \textbf{Quantitative Results.} Table~\ref{tab:comparison_imagenet} summarizes the comparison results.
-On ImageNet-100, the proposed A-VARC$^+$ improves both the accuracy and efficiency compared to the naive implementation VARC and achieves accuracy comparable to that of the diffusion classifier, with less than a 1\% drop, while delivering a $160\times$ speed-up in inference.
+On ImageNet-100, the proposed A-VARC$^+$ improves both the accuracy and efficiency compared to the naive implementation VARC and achieves accuracy comparable to that of the 2-stage DiT based diffusion classifier, with less than a 1\% drop, while requiring $89\times$ less computational cost.
 The efficiency gain primarily arises from the tractable likelihood and the candidate pruning strategy, whereas the enhanced accuracy can be attributed to likelihood smoothing and CCA finetuning.
 By contrast, IBINN attains the highest efficiency by modeling class-conditional likelihoods with a Gaussian Mixture Model, which enables fast classification via cluster distance computation but leads to substantially lower accuracy.
-These results demonstrate that our VAR classifier achieves a more favorable accuracy–efficiency trade-off compared to prior methods.
+It is worth noting that although rectified-flow models such as MeanFlow exhibit superior sampling efficiency for image generation compared to diffusion models, this advantage does not translate to improved performance in rectified flow-based diffusion classifiers.
+When evaluated with the same number of samples for error estimation, DC-MF performs significantly worse than the DiT-based counterpart.
+Our analysis suggests that MeanFlow suffers from higher prediction error compared to the DiT-based diffusion classifier.
+A possible explanation is that rectified-flow models are trained to approximate marginal velocity fields using supervision from conditional flows, as discussed in \mbox{\citep{geng2025mean}}.
+This training mismatch may introduce additional noise into the error estimation, weakening the class-conditional signal and ultimately degrading classification performance.